unknownpgr/unknownpgr.github.io/posts/about/m.md

 - **The-Form**

   - Tech Lead, February 2021 - Present
-  - As the Tech Lead, I oversaw and managed the technical aspects of the project, implementing a scalable structure based on clean architecture.
+  - As the Tech Lead, managed the technical aspects of the project, implementing a scalable structure based on clean architecture.
 The-Form has achieved over 10,000 MAUs (Monthly Active Users).

 - **Software Maestro 12th**